interlay/interlay.github.io/docs/start/faq.md

 ### Does PolkaBTC require a price oracle?

 PolkaBTC guarantees that users (1) can redeem PolkaBTC for BTC, or (2) are reimbursed in DOT at a beneficial rate in case of failure.
-A price oracle is needed to maintain a secure BTC/DOT collateralization rate."
+A price oracle is needed to maintain a secure BTC/DOT collateralization rate.

 ### Has PolkaBTC been audited?